What Are VA Loan Closing Costs? | 2021

-VA Home Loan Closing Costs
+VA Home Loan Closing Costs and Fees: What to Expect

 Tip: If you have little or no funds available for closing cost, let your real estate agent know that you are purchasing your home with a VA loan.
-Your agent may be able to request that the seller pay for some or all of your closing costs.
+Your agent may be able to request the seller pay for some or all of your closing costs.

-Closing Cost Examples
+VA Closing Cost Examples

 VA Fees and Lender Fees